The $f(Q)$ gravity and affine EoS: Compatibility and observational constraints: Observational constraints and results

 Here, $H_{th}$ is used to indicate the theoretical values of the Hubble parameter, the observed values are indicated by $H_{obs}(z_i)$ and the notation $\sigma_i$ indicates the standard deviation for each $H_{obs}(z_i)$ observed value.
 The emcee \cite{foreman2013emcee} results yield the median values of posterior distributions for the model parameters.
 Tables (\ref{table:1}) and (\ref{table:2}) provide summaries of these values for Model I and Model II, respectively.
 The error bars of the CC points alongside the best fit Hubble parameter curve derived from equation (\ref{301}), (\ref{302}) are illustrated in figure $(\ref{fig:1})$.

 It may be observed that the cosmic dynamics of the Model I and II are deviating from the $\Lambda$CDM model in the past where $z>1$.
 The transition redshift however remains close to the $\Lambda$CDM model.
-It is worthwhile to observe from these results that the Model I may describe the transiting universe evolution from the decelerated expansion into the accelerated expansion and even with the consideration of pressure-less matter in Model II, the cosmic dynamics remains similar as that of the Model I.
+It is worthwhile to observe from these results that the Model I may describe the transiting universe evolution from the decelerated expansion into the accelerated expansion.
+And, the cosmic dynamics in Model II will remains similar to the Model I.